April, 2, 2026

 The award is named in honor of Hall of Fame coach Lute Olson, who won 776 games in 34 seasons, 24 of which were spent at the University of Arizona.
 During that stretch he led the Wildcats to 11 Pac-10 Conference titles, 23 consecutive NCAA Tournaments, four Final Four appearances and a National Championship in 1997.

 Olson is one of just 25 head coaches in NCAA history to win 700 or more games (all divisions) and ranks ninth on the Division I career victories list.
-He finished with a winning percentage of .731 and is the all-time winningest coach in Arizona history with 587-190 record (.755).
+He finished with a winning percentage of .731 and is the all-time winningest coach in Arizona history with a 587-190 record (.755).
 He was named Pac-10 Coach of the Year seven times.

 Olson also guided Arizona to 20 consecutive 20-win seasons and is one of only three coaches in NCAA history to record 29 or more 20-win seasons.